abbr/Unippear/README.md

 After you have checked out live demo and familiarized with the topics described above, you can build your site layout service by:

 1. [installing](#installation) *Unippear*
 2. replacing files in */public/assets* with your own assets.
-Devise a versioning and/or theming strategy as you see fit.
+Devise a versioning and/or theming directory structure as you see fit.
 3. updating /client-whitelist.json with a list of authorized client URL patterns.
 Restart Node every time for updates to take effect.
 4. launching *Unippear* by running `bin/www`.
 By default, the process listens on port 3000.
 To change port, either modify */bin/www* or set env PORT before launching node.
 Running *Node* as a service or setting up a front-end reverse proxy are beyond the scope of this document.
 It's easy to google a solution.